Edragon/edragon.github.io/BOM-DAT/FPC-dat/FPC-dat.md

 ## soldering

-Use low-temperature solder [[soldering-paste-dat]] to tin the pads first, then clean the pads with board cleaning solution, brush on BGA soldering flux, and finally use a hot plate.
+Use low-temperature solder [[solder-paste-dat]] to tin the pads first, then clean the pads with board cleaning solution, brush on BGA soldering flux, and finally use a hot plate.
 The result is almost as good as factory production.

 ## ref